Mulukhiyah

-Mulukhiyah is generally eaten cooked, not raw, and it is either eaten chopped and sautéed in oil, garlic and cilantro like in Lebanon and Syria or turned into a kind of soup or stew like in Egypt, typically bearing the same name as the vegetable in the local language.
-Traditionally, mulukhiyah is cooked with chicken or at least chicken stock for flavor and is served with white rice, accompanied with lemon or lime.
+Mulukhiyah is generally eaten cooked, not raw, and it is either eaten chopped and sautéed in oil, garlic and cilantro as in Lebanon and Syria or turned into a kind of soup or stew like in Egypt, typically bearing the same name as the vegetable in the local language.
+It is attested in medieval Arabic cookbooks, including the 14th-century Egyptian Kanz al-fawāʾid fī tanwīʿ al-mawāʾid, where mulukhiyah is glossed as a meat stew with Jew's mallow.

+Traditionally, mulukhiyah is cooked with chicken or at least chicken stock for flavor and is served with white rice, accompanied by lemon or lime.
 In Tunisia, the dish is prepared with jute powder instead of the leaves and cooked with lamb or beef to be served with bread.
+It is called saluyot in the Philippines.
 In Haiti, a dish prepared from jute leaves is called lalo.

 Origins and history

 Most scholars are of the opinion that mulukhiyah's origins lie in Ancient Egypt, namely Corchorus capsularis, which is used for food as well as for fiber.

 Mulukhiyah was a known dish in the Medieval Arab world.
 The recipe on how to prepare it is mentioned in the 14th-century Arabic book Kanz el-Fawa'ed fi Tanwi' el-Mawa'ed.
 According to the Egyptian historian al-Maqrizi (d.
 1442), mulukhiyah was the favorite dish of caliph Muawiyah ibn Abi Sufyan the founder of the Umayyad Caliphate.
-Furthermore, on the 7th of Muharram in the year 395 AH (1005 AD) the Fatimid ruler of Egypt el-Hakem be Amr Ellah (The Ruler by the Order of God) issued a decree which prohibited his subjects from eating the mulukhiyah, which was thought to be an aphrodisiac.
+Furthermore, on the 7th of Muharram in the year 395 AH (1005 AD) the Fatimid ruler of Egypt el-Hakem be Amr Ellah (The Governor by the Order of God) issued a decree which prohibited his subjects from eating the mulukhiyah, which was thought to be an aphrodisiac.
 However, his successor caliph al-Zahir permitted the eating of mulukhiyah again.
 The Druze, who hold Al-Hakim in high regard and give him quasi-divine authority, continue to respect the ban, and do not eat mulukhiyah of any kind to this day.